abyssaldragonz/UICbites/README.md

 To run locally:

-0. Install Python and NodeJS
+0. Install VSCode, Python + pip, and NodeJS + npm
 1. Clone or fork this repo
 2. Run the following commands in terminal
+3. Backend Setup
-3. `cd backend` to change directories to backend
+    * `cd backend` to change directories to backend
+    * `python -m venv env` to create a new virtual environment
+    * Activate the virtual environment
+        * For Windows : `.\env\Scripts\activate`
+        * For Mac : `source env/bin/activate`
+    * You will now see a `(venv)` infront of your command line
     *  `pip install -r requirements.txt` to install dependencies for Python + Flask program
+    * `set FLASK_APP=dataStorage.py` to set the flask app
+    * `flask --app dataStorage.py --debug run` to run the flask backend in debug mode
-    * `python dataStorage.py` run the backend
+        * You may also use `python dataStorage.py` run the backend without debug mode
-    * Note: There may be issues running this program in other Python environments such as Anaconda or Jupyter.
+    * Your flask server will now be running on `localhost:PORT`!
+You can look at the terminal for the port number
+    * Note: The port may load a page that says `Not Found     The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again.`
+4. Frontend Setup
-4. In a new terminal window
+    * In a new terminal window (using the `+` button on top right of the terminal)
-5. `cd frontend` to change directories to frontend
+    * `cd frontend` to change directories to frontend
     * `npm install` to install dependencies for React + Vite frontend
     * `npm run dev` run the frontend
+    * Your React app is now running on `localhost:PORT`!
+You can follow the link from the terminal for the port number.

+5. Note: There may be issues running this program in other Python environments, especially on **MacOS**, such as Anaconda, Homebrew, or Jupyter.
+    * If you are getting an error `no module named flask_cors`, reactivate your environment while in env by running `source env/bin/activate`

 ## 🔧 Contributors<!-- Required -->